Wednesday June 19, 2013

 StomaphyX is an incision-free procedure that reduces the stomach volume to help gastric bypass patients get back on track with weight loss.

-StomaphyX is a new and innovative revision procedure for individuals who have had Roux-en-Y gastric bypass surgery and have regained weight due to a stretched stomach pouch or enlarged stomach outlet.
-Approved by the US FDA in 2007, the StomaphyX procedure reduces the stomach pouch and stomach outlet (stoma) to the original gastric bypass size without traditional surgery or incisions and with minimal recovery time.
+StomaphyX is an endoscopic revision procedure for individuals who have had Roux-en-Y gastric bypass surgery and have regained weight due to a stretched stomach pouch or enlarged stomach outlet.
+The StomaphyX procedure reduces the stomach pouch and stomach outlet (stoma) to the original gastric bypass size without traditional surgery or incisions and with minimal recovery time.
 It is not performed as a primary method of weight loss surgery, but as a type of revisional bariatric surgery for gastric bypass patients.

 Although gastric bypass surgery is successful in achieving an average of 60 to 80% excess weight loss, some patients start to regain weight a few years after surgery.
 The stomach pouch and stoma can gradually stretch over time as the body's digestive system becomes accustomed to the changes and the patient returns to unhealthy eating patterns.
 The StomaphyX procedure reduces the stomach pouch and stoma to a size similar to the original gastric bypass surgery, once again limiting food intake and slowing the emptying of the stomach into the small intestine.
 This results in earlier satiety (feeling of fullness) and more weight loss.
 Without having to undergo additional traditional surgery, StomaphyX helps gastric bypass patients eat less and lose more weight.